 Manila.
 Traffic.
 Beautiful Beaches.
 Boracay.
 Pork Sisig.
 The Land of Single Mothers.
 Angeles City.
 Cebu.
 Outsourcing.
 Davao.
 Spanish Gold.
 San Miguel.
 Pinoy.
 Pinay.
 Pirates.
 Palawan.
 The Last Frontier.
 The Philippines.

-I’ve written before about the Philippines, and included a detailed analysis of the tax treaties, and different corporate structures that are available when starting a business in the Philippines.
+I’ve written about the Philippines before, and included a detailed analysis of the tax treaties, and different corporate structures that are available when starting a business there.

 In this vignette, I’ll present a story of a friend who moved from Australia to the archipelago that is the Philippines and was able to legally minimize tax through the proper use of an offshore entity.

 But first, I want to explain why this country has so much damn potential and why you should consider starting up a business in the Philippines.